Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Introduction

 Several functionals play an important role in the study of the VNS system.
-We introduce the following ones. \begin{definition} \begin{enumerate} \item The \textbf{kinetic energy} of the Vlasov-Navier-Stokes system is defined for all $t \geq 0$ as:
+We introduce the following ones. \begin{defi} \begin{enumerate} \item The \textbf{kinetic energy} of the Vlasov-Navier-Stokes system is defined for all $t \geq 0$ as:

 \item The \textbf{dissipation} of the Vlasov-Navier-Stokes system (without gravity) is defined for all $t \geq 0$ as:

 \item The \textbf{dissipation with gravity} of the Vlasov-Navier-Stokes system is defined for all $t \geq 0$ as: